 Supervisor Luis A. Alejo was elected in June 2016 to represent District 1 on the Monterey County Board of Supervisors, making him the youngest supervisor at the age of 42.
-His district includes the Alisal, parts Central and North Salinas, Chinatown and part of Oldtown Salinas.
+His district includes most of the City of Salinas, including the Alisal, parts Central and North Salinas, Chinatown and part of Oldtown Salinas.

 Alejo is a proud native son of the Central Coast.
 His family originally came to work in the Salinas Valley as migrant farmworkers in the 1950s.

 Alejo graduated with honors from University of California at Berkeley, receiving dual bachelor’s degrees in political science and Chicano Studies.
 He continued his education at the University of California, Davis, School of Law, where he earned his Juris Doctorate (J.D.)., and later Harvard University, where he finish academic career in 2003 by obtaining his Masters of Education degree (Ed.M) in Administration, Planning and Social Policy.